moj-analytical-services/writing_functions_in_r/README.md

 You can also write your own functions, called "user-defined functions".

 Functions in a package are the same thing as functions you define yourself, they're just stored in a different way.

-You can see the code underlying a function by typing its name (without brackets) in the console and hitting "enter".

 Why use functions?
 ------------------